Alicia Keys Calls Out Fan Who Grabbed and Kissed Her During Performance - E! Online

 Now, days later, Alicia is speaking out about her initial thought process at that very moment.
 "Trust me, I was like what the F--K!!!!!!!!," she commented on Hollywood Unlocked's Instagram page showcasing the video on Aug.
 31. "Don't she know what time it is???"

-After the video made its way to social media, other fans weighed in on the moment.
+After the video made its way to social media, other fans weighed in on the exchange.

 "Immediately no," one person wrote.
 Another added, "Rescue herrr."
 While a third commented, "Every time she sings this song, someone does something inappropriate."

 It's worth noting that this isn't the first time Alicia has had to go with the flow when her onstage rendition of "Empire State of Mind" didn't go exactly as originally planned.